Introduction – SSC Exam

 SSC CHSL Exam

-SSC CHSL exam stands for Staff Selection Commission Combined Higher Secondary Level exam, which is a national level exam conducted to recruit students who have cleared higher secondary (12th passed) into different government departments, offices, and ministries for posts like Data Entry Operator, Sorting Assistants, Junior Secretariat Assistant, LDC, etc. For the recruitment cycle of 2022-2023, the SSC CHSL exam notification was released on 06 December 2022 and the exam will take place in February/March 2023.
+SSC CHSL exam stands for Staff Selection Commission Combined Higher Secondary Level exam, which is a national level exam conducted to recruit students who have cleared higher secondary (12th passed) into different government departments, offices and ministries for posts like Data Entry Operator, Sorting Assistants, Junior Secretariat Assistant, LDC, etc.

 SSC CPO Exam

-Those who want to join the Police force can check the SSC CPO exam notification which will be released on 20 July 2023.
 The full form of SSC CPO is Staff Selection Commission Central Police Organization.
-The SSC CPO exam 2023 is tentatively scheduled for October 2023.
+The SSC CPO exam is tentatively scheduled for October.
 There will be two online tests to test the basic knowledge of candidates followed by a Physical Efficiency Test.
 Candidates can be placed in the following departments if they clear the SSC CPO exam: Delhi Police, BSF, CISF, CAPFs, etc.

 SSC Delhi Police Head Constable Exam